orpos/dalbit/README.md

 - [Kampfkarren/full-moon](https://github.com/Kampfkarren/full-moon) - A lossless Lua parser.

 ## Trivia
-The name of this project, Dal, translates to "moon" in Korean.
+The name of this project, Dalbit, translates to "moonshine" in Korean.